-C omment Form Environment roposed Commercial Air Service tal Assessment / Initial Study ic Scoping Workshop January 22, 2020 Name: Bruc Address: Phone or Email: E KLEIN When commenting, please include your furname and address.
-Before including your address, phone number, e-mail address, or other personal identifying information in your comment, be advised that your entire comment - including your personal identifying information. - including your personal identifying information. - may be made publicly available at any time.
-While you can ask in your comment to withh from public review your personal identifying information, it cannot be guaranteed that we be able to do so. ments in the area below w.
-(See back or attach additional sheets if necessary):
+Bishop Airport - Proposed Commercial Air Service Environmental Assessment / Initial Study Public Scoping Workshop

+Name: Bruce fresh When commenting, please include your full name and address.
+Before including your address, phone number, e-mail address, or Address: name and address.
+Before including your address, phone number, e-mail address, or other personal identifying information in your comment, be advised that your entire comment - including your personal identifying information - may be made publicly available at any time.
+Phone or Email: While you can ask in your comment to withhold from public review your personal identifying information, it cannot be guaranteed that we will be able to do so.
+Please provide comments in the area below.
+(See ba The comment period ends on February 6, 202 20 at 5PM.
+Comments may be submitted at the